joelparkerhenderson/social-value-orientation/README.md

 * Option C: 480 points for you and 480 points for the other

-Choose which option sounds like you:
+Choose which option sounds like it describes you:

 * Option A: I like to win relative to other people.